MWSchmid/RNAseq_protocol/README.md

 install.packages("/path/to/RNAseqWrapper_0.99.1.tar.gz", repos=NULL, type="source")
 ```

-Please note that the original version of the package (used in the workflow) is available here: [RNAseqWrapper](RNAseqWrapper_0.99.1.tar.gz?raw=true).
+Please note that the original version of the package (used in the workflow) is available here: [RNAseqWrapper 0.99.0](RNAseqWrapper_0.99.0.tar.gz?raw=true).
 The newer version contains a bugfix which was caused by an update in DESeq2.
 At least with DESeq2 >= 1.16.1, you should use the new version of RNAseqWrapper.

 # RNAseq data analysis examples